SEEKCommons/seekcommons-org-website/core-team.md

 					<h3>LF Murillo</h3>
 				</header>
 				<p>
 			        LF Murillo (he/him) is Assistant Professor in Anthropology at University of Notre Dame, where he also serves as fellow of the ND Technology Ethics Center and the Lucy Institute for Data and Society.
-His work has been dedicated to the anthropological study of computing with a focus on “open technologies” for addressing social and environmental issues.
-Luis Felipe serves as PI of the SEEKCommons project, where he conducts research on open technology development for socio-environmental initiatives, advises graduate and undergraduate students, and contributes on the preparation of community workshops and events.</p>
+His work has been dedicated to the anthropological study of computing with a focus on the design of common technologies for addressing social and environmental issues.
+LF Murillo serves as PI of the SEEKCommons project, where he conducts research on "open technology" development.</p>

 				<ul class="actions">
 					<li><a href="https://lfrmurillo.online" class="button">More info</a></li>